palazzol/AnoraksAdventure/readme.md

 Instead of finding the signature that the original author placed in the game, Wade finds a large white egg which triggers the end of the contest, with a "blinding white flash of light".

-In this version, finding the egg results in a signal sent on unused I/O pins on the 2600.
+In this version, finding the egg results in pins 1-4 of the right joystick port being pulled to ground.
 This signal triggers yet other events...

 # Credits